Do you want to know what it is like to take part in a real space project? Work together as a team to imagine, build and launch a CanSat!

 CanSat offers a unique opportunity for students to have a first practical experience of a real space project.
 They are responsible for all aspects: imagining the CanSat, selecting its mission, integrating the components, testing, preparing for launch and then analysing the data.

 A CanSat is a simulation of a real satellite, integrated within the volume and shape of a soft drink can.
 Your CanSat should include all the major subsystems found in a satellite, such as power, sensors and a communication system.
 Don’t forget to include the parachute!
-Here you can check the CanSat requirements.
+Here you can check the CanSat guidelines.

 What are the steps in the CanSat project?